Examining the Agile Manifesto: Think Outside the Agile Box

-To address the challenges faced by software developers an initial group of 17 methodologists formed the Agile Software Development Alliance (www.agilealliance.com), often referred to simply as the Agile Alliance, in February of 2001.
+To address the challenges faced by software developers an initial group of 17 methodologists formed the Agile Alliance, in February of 2001.
 An interesting thing about this group is that they all came from different backgrounds, yet were able to come to an agreement on issues that methodologists typically don’t agree upon.
-This group of people defined a manifesto for encouraging better ways of developing software, and then based on that manifesto formulated a collection of principles which defines the criteria for agile software development processes.
+This group of people defined The Manifesto for Agile Software Development, better known as the Agile Manifesto, for encouraging better ways of developing software, and then based on that manifesto formulated a collection of principles which defines the criteria for agile software development processes.
 The manifesto defines four values and twelve principles which form the foundation of the agile movement.

-The important thing to understand about the four value statements is that while you should value the concepts on the right hand side you should value the things on the left hand side (presented in red) even more.
+The important thing to understand about the four value statements is that while you should value the concepts on the right hand side you should value the things on the left hand side (presented in bold) even more.
 A good way to think about the manifesto is that it defines preferences, not alternatives, encouraging a focus on certain areas but not eliminating others.
 The values of the Agile Manifesto are:

-Individuals and interactions over processes and tools.
+- Individuals and interactions over processes and tools.
 Teams of people build software systems, and to do that they need to work together effectively – including but not limited to programmers, testers, project managers, modelers, and your customers.
 Who do you think would develop a better system: five software developers and with their own tools working together in a single room or five low-skilled “hamburger flippers” with a well-defined process, the most sophisticated tools available, and the best offices money could buy?
-If the project was reasonably complex my money would be on the software developers, wouldn’t yours?
+If the initiative was reasonably complex my money would be on the software developers, wouldn’t yours?
 The point is that the most important factors that you need to consider are the people and how they work together because if you don’t get that right the best tools and processes won’t be of any use.
 Tools and processes are important, don’t get me wrong, it’s just that they’re not as important as working together effectively.
 Remember the old adage, a fool with a tool is still a fool.
 As Fred Brooks points out in The Mythical Man Month, this can be difficult for management to accept because they often want to believe that people and time, or men and months, are interchangeable.

 The interesting thing about these value statements is there are something that almost everyone will instantly agree to, yet will rarely adhere to in practice.
 Senior management will always claim that its employees are the most important aspect of your organization, yet insist they follow ISO-9000 compliant processes and treat their staff as replaceable assets.
-Even worse, management often refuses to provide sufficient resources to comply to the processes that they insist project teams follow.
-Everyone will readily agree that the creation of software is the fundamental goal of software development, yet insist on spending months producing documentation describing what the software is and how it is going to be built instead of simply rolling up their sleeves and building it.
+Management often refuses to provide sufficient resources to comply to the processes that they insist teams follow.
+Everyone readily agrees that the creation of software is the fundamental goal of software development, yet traditionalists insist on spending months producing documentation describing the software instead of simply rolling up their sleeves and building it.
 You get the idea – people say one thing and do another.
 This has to stop now.
 Agile developers do what they say and say what they do.

 To help people to gain a better understanding of what agile software development is all about, the members of the Agile Alliance refined the philosophies captured in their manifesto into a collection of twelve principles.
 These principles are: